Dr Clara Eroukhmanoff

 She was awarded ‘best teacher in improving the life of students’ at Royal Holloway in 2017.

 Clara’s current research examines the ways in which Islam and the Muslim population are securitised in the United States from the G.W Bush to the Trump administration.
 She is more particularly interested in what she refers as an ‘indirect securitisation,’ a securitisation that occurs through indirect securitising speech acts and the affective process of indirect securitisations.

-Clara is also interested in how gender is intertwined with international security and foreign policy, for example, what Trump’s “locker room banter” comment during the 2016 US election campaign can say about the structure of the international system and US foreign policy or the ways in which the feminisation of military weapons or the infantilisation of ISIS legitimise the War on Terror.
+Clara is also interested in how gender is intertwined with international security and foreign policy, for example, what Trump’s “grabbing them by the pussy”and “locker room banter” comments during the 2016 US election campaign can say about the structure of the international system and US foreign policy or the ways in which the feminisation of military weapons and the infantilisation of ISIS legitimise the War on Terror.
 More generally, Clara’s research is critical in the sense of thinking change, agency and emancipation from hegemonic structures.